Save the Last Dance for Me (album)

-Save the Last Dance for Me was Ben E. King's 15th album and 14th studio album.
+Save the Last Dance for Me is Ben E. King's 15th album and 14th studio album.
 It was released under the EMI-Manhattan label.
 The album was released in 1987 and was King's first release in six years.
 All the tracks are new recordings of hits by King's old group The Drifters, originally recorded between 1959 and 1964.
 Note that King did not originally sing lead on all the Drifters versions of these songs, having left the Drifters in 1960.

-This was King's last new release on an LP.
-Subsequent studio releases were issued on CD as the format became more popular.
+This was King's last new release as an LP.
+Subsequent studio releases were issued on Compact disc as the format became more popular.